GuoLabUCSD/OutSpliceFormatter/README.md

 ## Pre-Requisites:
- * STAR Results for Tumor and Normal Samples
+ * STAR Results for Tumor and/or Normal Samples
- * RSEM Results for Tumor and Normal Samples [OPTIONAL]
+ * RSEM Results for Tumor and/or Normal Samples [OPTIONAL]
  * Sample names starting with a numeric value should be avoided.
 Please also avoid special characters in sample names (ie: "-", "!", etc.)